VET Program Approval and Maintenance Procedure

 E.

-• Federation Course Approval Committee Minutes; and
+• Federation Course Approval Committee Minutes

 • Declaration by Chief Executive Officer

-1. DVC(VET) to consider the application.
+1. PVC(VET) to consider the application.

 F.